SupreethaS15/pii-safe-classifier/README.md

 ## Other Evaluation methods
 1. Use this url "https://supreetha15-pii-safe-classifier.hf.space/classify"
 2. Go to POSTMAN and set request to POST
-3. In body select raw and type as JSON and provide a raw email text as {"email_body":"string"}
+3. In body select raw JSON and provide a raw email text as {"email_body":"string"}
 4. Send the request in order to get the API response
 5. Other Equivalent method can be using curl.